 SIEM integration

-Permafrost exports the incident timeline in two shapes: NDJSON for Microsoft Sentinel ingestion via a custom log type, and CEF for Splunk, Elastic, or any CIM-compatible SIEM.
-Both formats stream one self-contained event per line with a SHA-256 chain-of-custody hash.
+Permafrost exports the alert timeline as a downloadable artifact in two shapes: NDJSON for Microsoft Sentinel ingestion via a custom log type, and CEF for Splunk, Elastic, or any CIM-compatible SIEM.
+Each format is line-delimited — one self-contained event per line with a SHA-256 chain-of-custody hash.

 Overview